chicagopython/chipy.org/README.md

     # Set environment variable on Heroku
     heroku config:set DEBUG=False

-### Tagging

-This repo uses date-based tagging as it is not a library (normally semver).
-To create a new tag run `make tag`.
-Tags should be created at every deploy.

 ### Heroku Testing

 It is recommended that you deploy to a personal Heroku account to test, but